namibj/zaia/README.md

 other Lua implementations does not provide such as convenient language functionality and specialized libraries providing datastructures and algorithms.

-Performance does matter, but it is of secondary priority in contrast to the above goals as they are often the limiting factors in adoption and widespread use.

 ## Where are we today?

 Zaia currently provides a mostly compliant Lua 5.4 implementation that will run the majority of scripts.